pajjaecat/SATIE_Pajj_PostDoc/README.md

 ___
 ## Architecture
 The repository is subdivided in 3 subfolders as follows:
 - [Notebooks](Notebooks/): Contains all the notebooks and examples of usage of the function defined in the modules.
+See [NotebooksReadMe](Notebooks/NotebooksREADME.md) for a brief description of each notebook;
 - [Modules](Modules/): Contains different modules which themselves contains functions.
-See [ModulesReadMe](Modules/ModulesREADME.md) for more details
+See [ModulesReadMe](Modules/ModulesREADME.md) for more details;
 - [DataFiles](DataFiles/): Contains the files/dataset associated with the notebooks or results of simulation that can be recall for easy use.
-See [DataReadME](DataFiles/DataFilesREADME.md) for more details
+See [DataReadME](DataFiles/DataFilesREADME.md) for more details;

 ## TODO